FreshRSS/FreshRSS/docs/en/admins/16_OpenID-Connect-Authentik.md

 ![authentik-new-provider-type](../img/admins/authentik-01.png)

+Select oAuth2/OpenID Provider.
 Click Next.

 Give it a name, and select your desired auth flows (default flows for this example).
+Select "Confidential" Client Type.

 ![authentik-new-provider-create](../img/admins/authentik-02.png)

-Copy the ID / secret for later.
+Copy the ID / secret for later (you can also come back and get it later).

-Set the redirect URIs for FreshRSS: If FreshRSS’ root is `https://freshrss.example.net/`, the proper redirect URI would be `https://freshrss.example.net/i/oidc`
+Set the redirect URIs for FreshRSS: If FreshRSS’ root is `https://freshrss.example.net/`, the proper redirect URI would be `https://freshrss.example.net:443/i/oidc`/ Note the port number is required even if you are using standard ports (443 for HTTPS).
+Without the port number, Authentik will give a `redirect_url` error.

 You will need to choose a signing key.
 If you don’t have one, generate one under *System > Certificates*.
+The defualt `authentik Self-Signed Certificate` will also work.

+Under Advanced Protocol Settings -> Scopes you will see that email, openid and profile are selected by default.
+These are the scopes you will set later in the docker config file.

 ![authentik-new-provider-secrets](../img/admins/authentik-03.png)

 After you have created the provider, you will need to create an application for it.

 ![authentik-create-application](../img/admins/authentik-04.png)

+In Authentik, click on Applications, then select the FreshRSS application you just made.
+Select the `Policy / Group / User Bindings` tab at the top.
+This is where you define which of your Authentik users are allowed to access this application (FreshRSS).
+Select `Bind existing policy` then select either the group or the user tab to add a group of users or a specific user.
+(Note: Suggested to make a group such as `app-users` and `app-admin-users` so that you can simply add entire groups to applications.
+Then when new users are made, they are just added to the group and all your applications will allow them to authenticate).

 Finally, go to *Providers*, and click on the OIDC provider you created for FreshRSS.